Bob Collins (broadcaster): Professional career

 Collins worked early in his career for a radio station in Tampa, Florida, at WKGN Knoxville, Tennessee and then took a job as a disk jockey in Milwaukee at WOKY and WRIT.
 In 1974, he joined WGN-AM.
 In July 1986, he succeeded the station's legendary and top-rated morning-drive host Wally Phillips.
 Collins would become Chicago's top-rated morning radio host until his death in 2000.

 His folksy style appealed to a great many people, as his ratings numbers indicated.
 He was affectionately known as "Uncle Bobby".

 He enjoyed flying his Zlin 242 L airplane, riding his Honda Gold Wing and the Chicago Cubs.

 Death and legacy

-Collins died in the afternoon of February 8, 2000 after his and a student pilot's plane collided upon approach to the runway at the Waukegan Regional Airport in Waukegan, Illinois.
+Collins died in the afternoon of February 8, 2000, after his and a student pilot's plane collided upon approach to the runway at the Waukegan Regional Airport in Waukegan, Illinois.
 The student pilot, Sharon Hock, was directly below him, and they were unaware of each other's presence until the collision.
 Collins attempted to steer his plane to a safe landing, but it crashed and burned atop a nearby hospital, killing him and a passenger and injuring five people on the ground.
 The student pilot also crashed three blocks away and died.
-The official report indicated that the control tower personnel were unable to observe or communicate the perilous situation until it was too late.
+The official report indicated that the control tower personnel were unable to observe or communicate the situation until it was too late.

-Many of Bob Collins' friends and co-workers worked in Bob's memory to have radar and other safety tools installed at the Waukegan Regional Airport to prevent further tragedies.
+Many of Collins' friends and co-workers worked in his memory to have radar and other safety tools installed at the Waukegan Regional Airport to prevent further tragedies.

-WGN held a memorial radio show, much of which was captured for a CD that was sold to benefit his favorite charities, the WGN Radio Neediest Kids Fund and the Salvation Army.